* NEW ONLINE COURSE NOW AVAILABLE - CLICK THE LINK AT THE TOP FOR MORE INFORMATION*

 We use unique stories involving The Tranquil Tree, Bobo and Pearl, to teach children life skills and emotional wellbeing.
-We also use some unusual, high-quality texts.
+We also use some unusual, high-quality texts and multi-media.
 The children listen to the stories but can also write their own.
 Learning can take place in a non-threatening way when taught through stories.
 Children also remember the skills because the stories engage more parts of their brain through auditory, visual and emotional awakening.
 We use both the characters and the situations in our coaching and we find that the stories can be used as a way to start important conversations.

 Regular exercise is an essential life skill children need to develop in order to stay happy and healthy.
 Yoga is an ancient form of exercise that focuses on strength, flexibility and breathing to boost physical and mental wellbeing.
 It is an all-encompassing activity which can stay with the children for many years.
 The Tranquil Treehouse® yoga postures are a series of movements designed to increase strength and flexibility in children.
 Our yoga is an inclusive, non-competitive activity open to both sexes, all abilities and all ages.
+We include yoga in all of our classroom-based sessions to aid memory, confidence and physical strength.

 During our tranquil time, we aim to let children just 'be'.
 We facilitate the process to allow children to be present, in the here and now, with clear, kind and relaxed minds.
 Our children's tranquillity practices are techniques that encourage and develop concentration, clarity and self-esteem.
 They are also a vehicle to calmly see the true nature of things.
 We have our own unique 'Tranquil Treehouse®' visualisation which is used at the beginning of meditation in some of our classes.
+Additionally, used in collaboration with our Tranquil Treehouse stories, our mindfulness techniques are used to nurture the whole child; physically, mentally and emotionally.

 Exam time is upon us.
 As soon as the Easter holidays are in sight, a small cloud of fear rises from the pit of my stomach.
 It still happens now and I’m nearly 40!
 I absolutely hated exams when I was younger.
 I worked so hard throughout the year and it all came down to one day (a few hours in fact) sitting in a silent, wood-panelled hall.
 I would revise right up until the second I sat down, going over and over different rhymes, mnemonics and lists to aid my memory.
 Then I would experience it all…the feeling of panic and dread, sweaty palms, head rushes and possibly the worst feeling of all; a completely blank mind.
 This didn’t happen every time, but more often than not I would be in a state of terror for at least the first few minutes of the exam before I calmed myself down, usually by talking to myself.